 - Real time projected totals, along with real time projected league standings, and Goal Tracking Dashboard;

-- ‘Dashboard” tab displays players by position, using Grey’s rankings (colour coded by tier!);
+- ‘Dashboard” tab displays players by position, using Grey’s rankings (color coded by tier!);

 - Sortable columns for pitchers’ K/9 and ‘Ace Index’ (K/9 less BB/9), with user-selectable cutoff for each stat.

-- Dashboard has additional RP in tiers (not just closers) -> 84 total RP, so roughly the top 3 relievers per team.
+- Multiple RP in tiers (not just closers) -> 89 total RP this year, roughly the top 3 relievers per team.

 A few of my personal tips:

-- For auction usage: be sure to click the ‘+’ grouping button on PLAYERS tab, above columns ‘L’ and ‘AO’, to expose the salary input column
+- For auctions: be sure to click the ‘+’ grouping button on PLAYERS tab, above the TEAM columns, to expose the salary input column

-- Prior to your draft, on PLAYERS tab, press CTRL-F to enter “Find” mode, and select LOOK IN: “VALUES”, otherwise you will get a result that says ‘no data found’ since searching formulas will get you nowhere; once you have this enabled searching VALUES, though, you can quickly find a player in your draft by pressing CTRL-F and searching their name (while on this tab/worksheet);
+- On PLAYERS tab, press CTRL-F to enter “Find” mode, and select LOOK IN: “VALUES”, otherwise you will get a result that says ‘no data found’ since searching formulas will get you nowhere; once you have this enabled searching VALUES, though, you can quickly find a player in your draft by pressing CTRL-F and searching their name (while on this tab/worksheet);

-- Also prior to the draft starting, I like to lock the values on the Player tab (converts all the formulas to values, to prevent any Excel glitches).
+- I like to lock the values on the Player tab (converts all the formulas to values, to prevent any Excel glitches).
 To help with this, a “lock Projections” button is on the “User Input” tab– click it to lock projections (be sure you have macros enabled in Excel, since this feature is a macro to copy-paste all the proper columns and save you the trouble!).
-Remember: Once you do this your projections data are locked and cannot be updated live from Grey’s projections, so only do this right before your draft if you are the type that likes to stay current.

-- Use short team names on the User Input page to act fast in your draft (I use the 3-letter team abbreviations from my ESPN leagues) Or just call yourself ‘A’ and put everyone else’s pick as the ‘B’ team.
+- Use short team names on the User Input page to act fast in your draft (I use the 3-letter team abbreviations from my ESPN leagues) Or for speedy drafts just call yourself ‘A’ and put everyone else’s pick as team ‘B’ all lumped on the same team.
 Sure, you won’t have the team by team analysis correct but that isn’t as important as knowing who is still available if you are in a league that drafts fast (and league analysis is moot once the real life games start anyhow!)

 - If you really want to be a power drafter, do split-screen multi-pane view (or even nerdier, multi-monitor!) and have the dashboard up next to the Player page.

 - If you are really quick, you can click the top of the position column to filter by ESPN or Yahoo position – which can be helpful if you are missing a player in a certain position.
-Note: this is harder in 2018 with multi-position eligibility for so many players (I’m looking at you, Rizzo).
+Note: this is hard with multi-position eligibility for so many players.
 Or, better still, flip over to the Dashboard tab and see which position column needs more ‘green’ – a quick scan will tell you if your next pick should be a hitter or pitcher (or a gamble on a prospect!)

-- In all honesty, everyone will use this spreadsheet differently.
-I personally never look at the ‘War Room’ tab during the draft, only the Dashboard and Players tabs, as it is enough work just to keep up with entering my opponents’ selections as they draft so I’m not pining after a player who was taken five rounds earlier.
+In all honesty, everyone will use this spreadsheet differently.
+I personally never look at the ‘War Room’ tab during the draft, only the Dashboard and Players tabs, sometimes it is a slog just keeping up with drafted selections (especially with any auto-draft picks!)
 But the functionality is there if you want it, and in a slow draft you can really maximize the analysis.

 - Prospects who AREN’T projected by Grey can be found all the way at the bottom of the Hitter and Pitcher list (or, ideally, sort by Prospect ranking to bring them to the top!)